indygreg/python-zstandard/README.rst

 Comparison to Other Python Bindings
 ===================================

-https://pypi.python.org/pypi/zstd is an alternative Python binding to Zstandard.
-At the time this was written, the latest release of that package (1.0.0.2) had the following significant differences from this package:

-* It only exposes the simple API for compression and decompression operations.
+https://pypi.python.org/pypi/zstd is an alternate Python binding to Zstandard.
+At the time this was written, the latest release of that package (1.1.2) only exposed the simple APIs for compression and decompression.
-  This extension exposes the streaming API, dictionary training, and more.
+This package exposes much more of the zstd API, including streaming and dictionary compression.
+This package also has CFFI support.
-* It adds a custom framing header to compressed data and there is no way to disable it.
-This means that data produced with that module cannot be used by other Zstandard implementations.

 Bundling of Zstandard Source Code
 =================================